andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 We can do that by changing the default value for `synchronous_commit` at a transaction level.
 Review the [synchronous_commit Modes](https://postgresqlco.nf/doc/en/param/synchronous_commit/) table to see all the options.
 The default value is `on`.

-If we change the value to `local`, we're still guaranteed local durability, but aren't guaranteed commits to the table will make it all the way through replication, when a replica is in use, when a replica is in use, when a replica is in use, when a replica is in use, when a replica is in use, when a replica is in use, when a replica is in use, when a replica is in use, when a replica is in use.
+If we change the value to `local`, we're still guaranteed local durability, but aren't guaranteed commits to the table will make it all the way through replication (when replication is enabled).

 At the transaction level, changing `synchronous_commit` would look like this: